Toyota RAV4 Hybrid performance, top speed & engine

 Toyota RAV4 Hybrid engine, 0-62mph and acceleration

-Toyota refers to the RAV4 Hybrid's petrol-electric setup as its 'Dynamic Force' engine.
+Toyota refers to the RAV4 Hybrid's petrol-electric pure-hybrid setup as its 'Dynamic Force' engine.
 It comprises a 2.5-litre four-cylinder petrol engine plus the electric motor, producing 215bhp in the front-wheel-drive car and 219bhp if you go for four-wheel-drive variant.

 Performance is swift enough: 0-62mph takes 8.4 seconds with front-wheel drive and 8.1 seconds with four-wheel drive (thanks to the latter's extra motor on the rear axle).
 It certainly feels responsive enough to be reassuring even if you need to merge into fast traffic or go for an overtake, and you can even stick it in Sport for heavier steering and sharper throttle response.